 There’s the new Sony Master Series Z9F, an LED-LCD from Sony with Android TV and Sony’s new X1 Ultimate processor, and Vizio’s new P-Series Quantum that claims to offer similar performance for around $1,000 less than Samsung’s flagship Q9FN QLED TV.

 Somewhere between these TV titans stands the Vizio P-Series – a solid 4K HDR screen that puts out QLED-like levels of brightness and color for around $1,000.
 It may be the middle child in terms of performance, but what’s on offer is well-worth the sticker price.

-Offering three types of HDR - HDR10, Dolby Vision and HLG - plus a 4K resolution, Vizio has managed to keep its entry level prices while delivering models with high-quality HDR performance that will bring you into a picture that makes you feel immersed in its imagery.
+In short, the P-Series offers three types of HDR - HDR10, Dolby Vision and HLG - plus a 4K resolution and delivers high-quality HDR performance that will bring you into a picture that makes you feel immersed in its imagery.

 New for 2018 is the inclusion of ATSC tuners (a plus for you cord-cutters as you will only need an HDTV antenna to pull in free over-the-air channels) and voice integration for both Google Assistant and Amazon's Alexa.

 It has its share of problems so far, too, but from what we've seen Vizio's P-Series is shaping up to be the affordable, color-rich TV we need in 2018.